 The highlight of the town for Brian was a gorgeous, modern fitness center (quelle surprise! suppos).
 I really wanted my highlight to be the famous Olomouc stinky cheese, which supposedly gets its stink from being aged under hunks of rotting meat -- the Czech Republic even had get special permission from the European Union to be allowed to continue this less-than-hygenic-sounding way of production.
 Alas, as much as a cheese-lover that I am, I couldn't quite bring myself to like it.

-we made a slight detour to the Sedlec Ossuary, a chapel with approximately 50,000 human skeletons artistically arranged to form decorations and furnishings, most notably the chandelier, which supposedly has at least one of each human bone.
+On our way to Prague, we made a slight detour to the Sedlec Ossuary, a chapel with approximately 50,000 human skeletons artistically arranged to form decorations and furnishings, most notably the chandelier, which supposedly has at least one of each human bone.
 It's not as creepy as it sounds...but that might not be saying much.

 And so, on to Prague, where we met up with our friend Len and enjoyed 2 days of fab sightseeing, a rather tepid "Mozart's finest arias" concert (I didn't think you could do opera without stringed instruments, but I guess I was wrong...), lots of good food (and beer and coffee), and lots of laughter.